GoonerM466/iptvboss-support-agent/docs/FAQ.md

 1. Close IPTVBoss completely
 2. Navigate to IPTVBoss/backup folder
 3. Note there are multiple dated backup files
-4. Start IPTVBoss and try Menu → Restore → Local
+4. Start IPTVBoss and try Settings → Restore Database → Local
 5. If it crashes, try restoring from an older backup file
 6. If all backups fail, check logs (IPTVBoss/logs) for specific errors

 **Alternative**:
 - Try cloud (reccomended) or URL restore if you have cloud sync enabled
+  - Settings → Restore Database → Cloud or URL
+    - URL restore must point to a direct download file
+    - With Dropbox make sure the end of the URL is `&dl=1` for direct download
 - Contact support with logs

 **See also**: [Database Corruption and Failed Startup](Troubleshooting_Guide.md#database-corruption-and-failed-startup)